Gvantsie/django-app-Book-Market/README.md

 Book Listing View: This view displays a list of all books in the catalog.
 Book Detail View: This view shows detailed information about a single book.
 The book data is returned in JSON format.

-URLs
+### URLs
 The views are registered in the project's URL patterns:

-market/ - Book Listing View
+- market/ - Book Listing View
-market/<int:pk>/ - Book Detail View
+- market/<int:pk>/ - Book Detail View

-Running the Project
+### Running the Project

-Apply the database migrations: python manage.py migrate
+1. Apply the database migrations:
+> python manage.py migrate
-Create a superuser for the admin interface: python manage.py createsuperuser
+2. Create a superuser for the admin interface:
+> python manage.py createsuperuser
-Run the development server:
+3. Run the development server:

-python manage.py runserver
+> python manage.py runserver
 The application should now be accessible at http://127.0.0.1:8000/.
 Please note that this README.md file assumes you are using SQLite3 as the database and developing the project locally.
 For production deployment, you would need to update the instructions accordingly.

+>>Gvantsa